 However, there are many different types, and the characteristics vary depending on the material

-Aluminum: There are many different types, but high-end models are strong.
-Racing models tend to use a lot of aluminum.
+Aluminum: While there are many varieties, high-end models offer superior strength.
+Racing models tend to use a higher proportion of aluminum.

-Carbon: Lightweight, the shaft can be molded thin, allowing for a lighter swing.
+Carbon: Lightweight, and allows for thinner shafts, resulting in a lighter swing.
 Excellent shock absorption.

 Bamboo: Lightweight and looks cool.